cozy/cozy-guidelines/templates/README.tpl.md

 ![Cozy Logo](https://cdn.rawgit.com/cozy/cozy-guidelines/master/templates/cozy_logo_small.svg)

-[Cozy][cozy] is a platform that brings all your web services in the same private space.
+[Cozy] is a platform that brings all your web services in the same private space.
 With it, your webapps and your devices can share data easily, providing you with a new experience.
 You can install Cozy on your own hardware where no one's tracking you.

 What's <APP_NAME>?